 At the coat check was Jim Breuer and his wife and they graciously offered that we share their limo to the After-Party at the Plaza Hotel.
 My son has now flown First Class to New York, been to the biggest SNL show ever, and is going in a limosine to the Plaza where McCartney, Taylor Swift, Prince, and Jimmy Fallon will eventually get onstage to sing.

 Not bad for a kid from Iowa.

-We get inside to the most opulent event I could ever imagine and worked our way into the main room.
+Inside was the most opulent event I could ever imagine and we worked our way into the main room.
 There was Joe Piscopo and Don Novello at the bar.

 “Kroeger!
 I hear you’re running for office!
 You should come do my radio show!” said Joe.

 Joe was great on SNL and I loved him.
 He always included me and here he was, 30 years later, including me again.